Boraz/3308/README.md

 # 3308

-This shhould be a read me
+This should be a read me

+MERGE CONFLICT